-While Tri-Area Trucking School prides itself in providing flexible training schedules, it also maintains regular business hours during which visitors, students or graduates may visit or contact our office.
-We are open Monday through Friday from 8:00am to 4:30pm.
+While the School prides itself in providing flexible training schedules, it also maintains regular business hours during which visitors, students or graduates may visit or contact our office.
+The school is open Monday through Friday from 8:00am to 4:30pm.